How to Validate Your Business Idea Before Spending a Penny

 If you're running a landing page test, try creating multiple versions with different prices.
 Send half your traffic to one price, half to another.
 Tools like Google Forms can be used for free to collect data on price sensitivity.

 Remember, lower prices don't always win.
-Higher prices convert better because they signal quality and seriousness.
+Higher prices often convert better because they signal quality and seriousness.
 You won't know until you test.

-Step 7: Measure Real Engagement Metrics
+Measure Real Engagement Metrics

 As you're running these validation tests, specific metrics matter more than others.
 Vanity metrics like website visits or social media followers feel good, but don't predict business success.

-Focus on:
+Focus On:

 Email signups: These represent people interested enough to want updates.
 Aim for at least 10-15% of landing page visitors to convert.